hiattzhao/photos-portfolio/special.markdown

 Hiatt has been taking photographs for 20 years and is best known for his <a href="https://photos.hiattzhao.com/abstract" target="_blank">abstract architectural series</a>.
 His photos have been exhibited in galleries since Hiatt was 19 years old.
 Collectors often include leaders of corporations and private institutions have also used his photographs commercially.

+To learn more about Hiatt's artistic history, visit <a href="https://www.hiattzhao.com/p/art.html" target="_blank">www.hiattzhao.com/p/art.html</a>.
+Hiatt is also a web design/web development consultant (<a href="https://hiattzhao.github.io" target="_blank">hiattzhao.github.io</a>) and is open to help others.

-Hiatt also has a masters degree in finance and works at Vanguard as an application engineer to help people reach financial freedom.
+Moreover, Hiatt has a master degree in finance and currently works at Vanguard as an application engineer to help people reach financial freedom.

 # Exhibitions
-- 2022, September 4 to October 1: Gryphon (Wayne, PA) - Solo Exhibition
+- 2022, September 4 to October 1: Gryphon (Wayne, PA) - Solo Exhibition (Dedicated to My Grandmother)
 - 2018, October: Gravy Studio and Gallery (Philadelphia, PA)
 - 2018, September: Beyond the Seams (Philadelphia, PA) - "Group Show"
 - 2016, January 9 to January 16: Con Artist Gallery (New York, NY) – “Is/Is Not”